Boundedness of threefolds of Fano type with Mori fibration structures: Introduction

 We recall the following theorem proved in \cite{Jiang} by using Minimal Model Program. \begin{thm}[{cf. \cite[Proof of Theorem 2.3]{Jiang}}] Fix an integer $n>0$ and $0<\epsilon<1$.
 Every $n$-dimensional variety $X$ of $\epsilon$-Fano type is birational to an $n$-dimensional variety $X'$ of $\epsilon$-Fano type with a Mori fibration structure. \end{thm}

+We will recall the proof in Section \ref{section proof 1}.
+Here we emphasize that having a Mori fibration structure implies that having at most $\bQ$-factorial terminal singularities by our definition (see Subsection \ref{notation}).
 According to this theorem, it is important and interesting to investigate varieties of $\epsilon$-Fano type with Mori fibration structures.
 In fact, in the proof of BAB Conjecture in dimension two (cf. \cite{AK2, AM}), the first step is to classify (and bound) all surfaces of $\epsilon$-Fano type with Mori fibration structures, which are just projective plane or Hirzebruch surfaces $\bF_n$ with $n<2/\epsilon$.
 Therefore, we are interested in the boundedness of $3$-folds of $\epsilon$-Fano type with Mori fibration structures, as the first step towards BAB Conjecture in dimension three.

 The following is our main theorem. \begin{thm} Fix $0<\epsilon<1$.
 The set of all $3$-folds of $\epsilon$-Fano type with Mori fibration structures is bounded. \end{thm}